shakes76/PatternFlow/recognition/jian-improved-unet-45731462/README.md

 _Figure 6: Dice Coefficient scores for Channel 0 and 1_

 For both channels, we can see that we have acheived a dice coefficient score of above 0.8.
-We can evaluate by comparing between the orignal, mask and predicted images below.
+We can evaluate by comparing between the orignal, mask and predicted images in Figure 7.

 ![original](images/original.jpg) ![mask](images/mask.png) ![predicted](images/predicted.png)